 Credit may be earned over a period of several semesters.
 The thesis may be an organized scientific contribution or a comprehensive analysis of theory and practice in a specific area.

 EDUC-H 599 Master's Thesis in Historical, Philosophical, and Comparative Studies in Education (1-3 cr.)

-EDUC-H 603 Classics in Philosophy of Education (3 cr.)
+EDUC-H 605 Education Policy and Reform (3 cr.)